Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era: Deep Learning For Trajectory Data Management

-Although TraSS~\cite{he2022trass} recently proposed a novel spatial index XZ for quickly querying trajectories in a key-value database.
-However, conventional trajectory indices~\cite{shang2017trajectory,xie2017distributed,yuan2019distributed} mainly adapt R-trees to organize trajectory points or segments in a hierarchical manner, facilitating trajectory queries by narrowing down search areas.
-Thus, deep learning has been widely applied to improve this data indices \wrt query efficiency, \ie~learned indices that learn data distribution and access patterns.
-The existing spatial learned indices~\cite{qi2020effectively,pandey2020case} mainly focus on low-dimensional data, such as two-dimensional GPS points.
-X-FIST~\cite{ramadhan2022x} extends the learned index flood to trajectories, which indexes the minimum bounding rectangles (MBRs) of trajectories.
-For each data, X-FIST first creates a list of sub-trajectories, and then it builds two Flood indices on the lower left and the upper right vertices of the MBRs of the sub-trajectories, respectively.
+While TraSS~\cite{he2022trass} recently introduced a novel spatial index XZ for rapid trajectory querying in a key-value database, conventional trajectory indices~\cite{chen2015efficient,xie2017distributed,chen2018price,yuan2019distributed} primarily adapt R-trees to hierarchically organize trajectory points or segments, thereby accelerating queries by narrowing search areas.
+Consequently, deep learning has been extensively applied to enhance data indices concerning query efficiency, resulting in learned indices that model data distribution and access patterns.
+Existing spatial learned indices~\cite{qi2020effectively,pandey2020case} predominantly focus on low-dimensional data, such as two-dimensional GPS points.
+X-FIST~\cite{ramadhan2022x} extended the learned index concept to trajectories by indexing their Minimum Bounding Rectangles (MBRs).
+For each trajectory, X-FIST first generates a list of sub-trajectories, then constructs two Flood indices on the lower-left and upper-right vertices of the sub-trajectory MBRs.

-\subsubsection{Analytics}
+\subsection{Analytics}

 Efficient and precise similarity measurement, as well as clustering analysis, are foundational for various mining tasks involving complex and multi-source trajectory data.